farenasl/miscellaneous/DotNetCore/ShellF29/README.md

   </a>
 </p>

-> This is a .NET Core app to filter the tributary F29 information provided by Chilean SII
+> This is a .NET Core app to filter the tributary F29 information contained in CTE provided by Chilean SII

 ## Install